(See also Approach to Parasitic Infections.)

 Zoonotic hookworms infections include

-A. braziliense and A. caninum are hookworms that have cats and dogs as the primary hosts.
+Ancylostoma braziliense and Ancylostoma caninum are hookworms that have cats and dogs as the primary hosts.
 These hookworms cannot complete their life cycle in humans.
 If their larvae penetrate human skin, they typically wander in the skin, causing cutaneous larva migrans, rather than migrate to the intestine.

 Rarely, A. caninum larvae migrate to the intestine, where they may cause eosinophilic enterocolitis.
 However, they do not cause significant blood loss and anemia, and because they do not mature to full adulthood, they do not lay eggs (making diagnosis difficult).
 Such intestinal infection may be asymptomatic or cause acute abdominal pain and eosinophilia.

-Chronic, heavy infection can lead to iron deficiency anemia, causing pallor, dyspnea, weakness, tachycardia, lassitude, and peripheral edema.
+Chronic, heavy, intestinal infection can lead to iron deficiency anemia, causing pallor, dyspnea, weakness, tachycardia, lassitude, and peripheral edema.
 A low-grade eosinophilia is often present.
 In children, chronic blood loss may lead to severe anemia, heart failure, and anasarca and, in pregnant women, to growth retardation in the fetus.

-Cutaneous larva migrans can occur when animal hookworms infect humans.
-It is caused by the larvae as they migrate through the skin and is characterized by itchy, erythematous, serpiginous skin lesions.
+Cutaneous larva migrans can occur when animal hookworms infect, but do not reach adulthood, in humans.
+It is caused by larvae as they migrate through the skin and is characterized by itchy, erythematous, serpiginous skin lesions.
+On rare occasion, A. caninum larvae reach the human intestine where they cause eosinophilic enterocolitis with abdominal pain and associated symptoms.
+Eggs are not present in the stool.

-A. duodenale and N. americanus produce thin-shelled oval eggs that are readily detected in fresh stool.
+A. duodenale, A. ceylanicum, and N. americanus produce thin-shelled oval eggs that are readily detected in fresh stool.
 Concentration procedures are needed to diagnose light infections.
-If the stool is not kept cold and examined within several hours, the eggs may hatch and release larvae that may be confused with those of Strongyloides stercoralis.
+If the stool is not kept cold and examined within several hours, the eggs may hatch and release larvae that must be differentiated from those of Strongyloides stercoralis.
+Although the three hookworm species that infect humans can be differentiated by molecular probes, the ova are indistinguishable, and a species-specific diagnosis is not made in clinical laboratories.

 Nutritional status, anemia, and iron stores should be evaluated.